3 Surprising Ways to GROW Your Church

 2. We will grow bigger by thinking smaller.

-We can only grow bigger if we’re willing to get smaller.
-As we expand our times and spaces, our outreach capability enlarges.
+We can only grow bigger if we are willing to get smaller.

 3. We will grow smaller by making sacrifices.